-What does AGM do at Fairs, Festivals, and/or Public Events?
+How does AGM do soul winning - evangelism at Fairs, Festivals, and/or Public Events around the world?

 We use a booth with props to attract people to our booth, and then engage them in conversation about their spiritual condition.
 If the person(s) are interested discussing any further (many are), then we will usually sit with them in the booth and show them from a KJV bible God's plan for men/women to realize everlasting life.